Andrea/BytesizeArchitectureSessionsWeb/_posts/en/2023-09-19-jean-de-barocchez-documentation.markdown

 ---
 title: Using Bytesize Sessions to improve documentation practices by Jean de Barochez at Payfit
-layout: post
+layout: single
 lang: en
-author: Jean de Barochez
+author: Jean
+author_profile: true
+categories:
+- case study
-categories: usage-report Payfit
+- Payfit
+- video
+tags:
+- case study
+- bytesize architecture sessions
 date: 2023-09-19  13:53:25
 ---

 This is an article by [Jean de Barochez](https://mastodon.social/@jdebarochez), where he describes his thoughts and practices when it comes to documentation and how he uses Bytesize Architecture Sesssions in the context of documentation.

 ---

 Documentation is an important part of software development, with a lot of opportunity for improvements and I recently discovered a workshop format to solve my pain points.